Vedda language: History

 The first systematic attempt at studying the Vedda language was undertaken by Hugh Neville, an English civil servant in British Ceylon.
 He founded The Taprobanian, a quarterly journal devoted to the study of everything Ceylonese.
-He speculated, based on etymological studies, that Vedda is based on an Old Sinhalese form called Hela.
-His views were followed by Henry Parker, another English civil servant and the author of Ancient Ceylon (1909), who wrote that most Vedda words were borrowed from Sinhalese, but he also noted words of unique origin, which he assigned to the original language of the Veddas.
+He speculated, based on etymological studies, that Vedda is based on an Old Sinhala form called Hela.
+His views were followed by Henry Parker, another English civil servant and the author of Ancient Ceylon (1909), who wrote that most Vedda words were borrowed from Sinhala, but he also noted words of unique origin, which he assigned to the original language of the Veddas.
 The second most important study was made in 1935 by Wilhem Geiger, who also sounded the alarm that Vedda would be soon extinct and needed to be studied in detail.
-One of the linguists to heed that call was Manniku W. Sugathapala De Silva who did a comprehensive study of the language in 1959 as a PhD thesis, which he published as a book: according to him, the language was restricted to the older generation of people from the Dambana region, with the younger generation shifting to Sinhalese, whereas Coast Veddas were speaking a dialect of Sri Lankan Tamil that is used in the region.
+One of the linguists to heed that call was Manniku W. Sugathapala De Silva who did a comprehensive study of the language in 1959 as a PhD thesis, which he published as a book: according to him, the language was restricted to the older generation of people from the Dambana region, with the younger generation shifting to Sinhala, whereas Coast Veddas were speaking a dialect of Sri Lankan Tamil that is used in the region.
 During religious festivals, people who enter a trance or spirit possession sometimes use a mixed language that contains words from Vedda.
 (Note: Vedars or Coast Veddas consider themselves and are considered by the Sri Lankan Tamils as a caste (kulam or jati in Tamil), rather than an ethnic group.
 Nevertheless there is considerable debate amongst Vedars and their Tamil neighbors to their status within the caste system, Vedars claiming very high status and their neighbors assigned somewhat lower status.
 Vedars use the Sri Lankan Tamil dialect peculiar to that region called Batticaloa Tamil dialect in their day to day conversations.
 Vedar children also study in that language in schools.
 But during religious (sadangu in Tamil) ceremonies, those who are possessed by spirits speak in a mixed language that they call Vedar Sinkalam ('Vedar Sinhala') or Vedar Bhasai ('Vedar language') which is the Vedda language of the interior Vedas.
 Vedar Sinkalam is mixed with many Tamil words, as people no longer know the language.
 At some point in the past that the people were bilingual in Vedda and Tamil, but that is no longer the case.)
-Veddas of the Anuradhapura region speak in Sinhalese, but use Vedda words to denote animals during hunting trips.
+Veddas of the Anuradhapura region speak in Sinhala, but use Vedda words to denote animals during hunting trips.
 (Note: In the late 1800s, Veddas of Anuradhapura did not identify themselves as Veddas to Parker and other British ethnologists.
 They self identified themselves as Vanniyas or people of the forest.
-But to James Brow an anthropologists who studied them in the 1970s they readily identified themselves as Veddas.
+But to James Brow, an anthropologists who studied them in the 1970s, they readily identified themselves as Veddas.
 Parker recorded number of hunting terms used by the Vanniyas that were similar to what the Veddas of Bintanne region used.)